Mbatia-Mwangi/odin-recipes/README.md

-Odin Recipes
-This project is about working on my workflow with Git and practising my newly found HTML skills.
+This project is known as Project:Recipes.
+The main aim is to practice my workflow on Git and HTML by building a basic recipe website.